kitsystemyou/flaskapp/README.md

 ---
 page_type: sample
-description: "This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux."
+description: "This is a simple audio separation app that demonstrates how to use spleeter by Deezer."
 languages:
 - python
 products: